What is Crystalline Silica?

 What is OSHA’s new crystalline silica rule?

-In March 2016, OSHA issued the Final Rule on Occupational Exposure to Respirable Crystalline Silica for construction.
+In March 2016, the Occupational Safety and Health Administration (OSHA) issued the Final Rule on Occupational Exposure to Respirable Crystalline Silica for construction.
 The new rule reduces the permissible exposure limit (PEL) for crystalline silica from 250 to 50 micrograms per cubic meter of air (μg/m3), averaged over an eight-hour shift.
 The new rule also requires the use of engineering controls, such as ventilation and wet methods for cutting and sawing crystalline silica-containing materials, to reduce workers’ exposure to silica dust.

 What is required in the silica rule to keep silica exposures at or below the PEL?